MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    exit
    ```

-### Task 2 result
+### Exercise 2 result

-After you complete this task, you have configured an operating system of Azure VMs running Linux to support a highly available SAP HANA installation.
+After you complete this exercise, you have configured an operating system of Azure virtual machines running Linux to support a highly available SAP HANA installation.

-## Task 3: Provision Azure network resources necessary to support highly available SAP HANA deployments
+## Exercise 3: Provision Azure network resources necessary to support highly available SAP HANA deployments

 In this task, you will implement Azure Load Balancers to accommodate clustered installations of SAP HANA.

-### Configure Azure VMs to facilitate load balancing setup
+### Task 1: Configure Azure virtual machines to facilitate load balancing setup

 <TODO images for these steps?
 Could use some rewrite but need to see the UI to write it>

-1. In the [Azure portal](https://portal.azure.com), navigate to the blade of the **az12001a-vm0** Azure VM.
+1. In the [Azure portal](https://portal.azure.com), navigate to the blade of the **az12001a-vm0** Azure virtual machine.

 1. Navigate to the **az12001a-vm0 \| Networking** blade, and the select the entry representing the network interface of **az12001a-vm0**.